smiths/capTemplate/docs/Design/README.md

 # Design Documentation

-The folders and files for this folder are as follows:
+The folders and files for this folder are as per name.

-Describe ...